mattdavis0351/mongodb-labs/exercises/mongo-shell/advanced-mongo-queries.md

     }
 ])
 ```

+:bulb: Only 35 players have ever captained Inida's national cricket team!

 **Exercise 3** :computer:
 Count the number of players of each country that bat with a given hand.